What is a Corporate Integrity Agreement?

 If the OIG is agreeable to resolve the matter, then a CIA is entered into in exchange for the OIG not seeking to exclude the entity from participation in Medicare, Medicaid, CHIPS or other federal health care funded programs.

-What’s included in a CIA?
+What’s included in a Corporate Integrity Agreement (CIA)?

 A CIA specifically outlines compliance requirements that the entity must implement, follow and be held accountable to during the term of the CIA.
 The CIA is in effect for a defined term, typically five years.
 Although most of the CIA’s contain common elements, each is tailored to address certain facts surrounding the case and may incorporate parts of a pre-existing compliance program.